Vikas-Rathod1/Vikas-Rathod1/README.md

-- I am currently working as a software engineer.

-- I am currently learning Genrative AI and Deployments.
+💻 Currently Working: Software Engineer
+🤖 Learning: Generative AI and Deployment

-- You can ask me about Python, Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing.
+🐍 Expertise: Python, Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing ☁️ Exploring: Python and Azure Cloud

-- 🌱 I’m currently learning Python AZURE Cloud.

-- 💞️ I’m looking to collaborate for AI Projects
+🤝 Open to Collaboration: AI Projects

-- 📫 How to reach me vikasrathodml@gmail.com

 <!---
 Vikas-Rathod1/Vikas-Rathod1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.